pulibrary/imagecat-rails/README.md

 To run this application locally, we run the command to create a new rails application with the name `imagecat-rails`.

-`rails new --database=postgresql
---skip-test imagecat-rails`

 We then run `bundle install` and `bundle update` if necessary to install our dependencies for this project.

-Using the rails framework for this project, to generate the application we will run the `bin/rails server` command, then in a browser connect to [localhost:3000](http://localhost:3000/)
+Using the rails framework for this project, to start the application we will run the `bin/rails server` command, then in a browser connect to [localhost:3000](http://localhost:3000/) to test for a successful connection.